-Giovanni studied for a BA and MSc in Economics in Pisa, where for six years he was an “Allievo Ordinario” of the Scuola Superiore Sant’Anna di Pisa, a national honours college for the social and applied sciences.
-In Oxford (Nuffield College), Giovanni completed with distinction an MPhil in Economic and Social History with the support of a grant from the Fondazione Luigi Einaudi and the Compagnia di San Paolo di Torino.
-He is currently pursuing a DPhil in History (History of Science and Medicine & Economic and Social History) at Magdalen College.
-During the entire academic year 2019-2020, Giovanni was abroad as a William Alexander Fleet fellow at Princeton University to perfect his research approach.
+After studying for an undergraduate and Masters degree in Economics at the Scuola Superiore Sant’Anna di Pisa, a national honours college for the social and applied sciences, Giovanni completed an MPhil in Economic and Social History (with distinction) at Nuffield College, University of Oxford with the support of a grant from the Fondazione Luigi Einaudi and the Compagnia di San Paolo di Torino.
+He recently submitted his DPhil in History (History of Science and Medicine & Economic and Social History) at Magdalen College, Oxford.
+During the academic year 2019-2020, Giovanni was a William Alexander Fleet fellow at Princeton University where he developed his multidisciplinary research skills.

 During his studies Giovanni developed a strong interest in the use of digital methods to extract and analyse a variety of sources, especially those that are outside of the more established text-based approaches to historical analysis.
 His doctoral project explores cartography in its “technological” dimension, with attention to the important years of the late 17th and the 18th century.
 Cartography, a hybrid of symbolic and textual representation, is approached by means of modern image-analysis techniques to analyse its precision in a large dataset of digitised maps.